awsdocs/aws-cloud9-user-guide/doc_source/app-preview.rst

 This opens an application preview tab within the |env|, and then displays the application's output on the tab.

+If the application preview tab displays an error or is blank, try following the troubleshooting steps in :ref:`troubleshooting-app-preview`.

 To enable others to preview the running application outside of the |IDE|, see :ref:`app-preview-share`.

 .. note:: If the application is not already running, you will see an error on the application preview tab.
 Run or restart the application, and then choose the menu bar command again.